browserengineering/book/book/animations.md

             sum([child.height for child in self.children]))
 ```

 Here is a simple animation of `width`.
-As the width animates from
+As the width of the `div` animates from
 `400px` to `100px`, its height will automatically increase to contain the
 text as it flows into multiple lines.